 This 46-acre nature preserve is located on the northwest side of Chicago and is equipped with trails that wind through woodlands, wetlands, prairie, and savanna.
 You can sit in the birding area to spot rare specimens.

-The nature preserve also includes an educational facility with a discovery room and public programs for children and adults.
+Additionally, the nature preserve also includes an educational facility with a discovery room and public programs for children and adults.

 The mission of North Park Village Nature Center is to provide visitors with an opportunity to interact with and learn about wildlife and natural resources in an urban setting.